danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

   "iat": 1560521845,
   "exp": 1560608245,
   "azp": "gXGPjvFoQvxjsnh28azhHmcbR7IQH20J",
-  "gty": "client-credentials"
+  "gty": "client-credentials" // highlight-line
 }
 ```

-Note that it's postfixed with `@clients`.
+Note that if you use the Auth0 test token, the `sub` claim will be postfixed with `@clients`.
 This is because Auth0 automatically created a "Test Application" for us when we registered the Account API with them.
-And it's via this test application that we obtain the test token (using the client credentials grant to be specific).
+And it's via this test application that we obtain the test token--using the <a href="https://auth0.com/docs/flows/concepts/client-credentials">client credentials grant</a> to be specific, as denoted by the `gty` (grant type) claim.

-In this case the test application represents a "machine" and not a user.
+In this case the test application represents a "machine" and _not_ a user.
 But that's fine because the machine has a unique identifier the same way a user would have (by means of a client ID).
+This means this implementation will also work when using "user centric" auth flows like the <a href="https://auth0.com/docs/flows/concepts/implicit">implicit grant</a>.

 You can find the test application in the Auth0 dashboard by navigating to "Applications" and selecting "Account API (Test Application)":

 <figure>
   <img src="./img/auth0/test-application.png" alt="Image that shows the Auth0 Test Application.">
   <figcaption>The client ID is <code class="language-text">gXGPjvFoQvxjsnh28azhHmcbR7IQH20J</code> which matches the JWT <code class="language-text">sub</code> claim.</figcaption>
 </figure>

-The ARN of the Lambda handler associated with the originally called endpoint, can be obtained from `event.methodArn`.
+The ARN of the Lambda handler associated with the called endpoint can be obtained from `event.methodArn`.
 APIG will use this ARN to invoke said Lambda handler--in our case this will be the Lambda handler that gets the profile data.

 As mentioned when [discussing authorization](#a-note-on-authorization), Auth0 can also provide scope a custom JWT claim.
 But we didn't configure this and that's why it's not part of the `verifiedData`.
 If it is configured, you can propagate it downstream like this: